A little anatomy

 What should I feed my rabbit?

 In the wild, rabbits spend many hours each day chewing on grasses, plants, and roots.
 These provide nourishment, keep the teeth ground down, and the high fibre content promotes good bowel health.
 A large portion of the time is spent feeding, and so problems of boredom or behaviour rarely occur.
-Feeding your rabbit grass (not grass cuttings) is ideal but may be impractical.
+Feeding your rabbit grass (never grass cuttings) is ideal but may be impractical.
 Your lawn should be free from weedkillers or other chemicals if you allow your rabbit to graze.

 If you are struggling to encourage your rabbit to eat hay please speak to one of our nurses who will be happy to share some top tips.